 What are the symptoms

 Ingrown toenails can be painful, and they

 Early-stage symptoms include:

-- skin next to the nail becomes tender, swollen, or hard
+- skin next to the nail becoming tender,

 If your toe becomes infected, symptoms may